Why is Car Insurance So Expensive in California?

 Your best option is to compare multiple companies.
 Get quotes and exercise the fact that you have a good driving record.
 Consider how many miles you drive, where you live, and any adjustments you can make to your policy.

-Bottom line, California is expensive, but when you shop around and know what helps drive down your premium, you can avoid falling victim to the average.
+California auto insurance is expensive, but when you shop around and know what helps drive down your premium, you can avoid falling victim to the average.